rogerdpj/ONT_dev/README.md

 All modes in the pipeline include the following steps:

-1. **Long reads QC and trimming**: Assessment of read quality before and after filtering using [Nanoplot](https://github.com/wdecoster/NanoPlot) and summarised with [Nanocomp](https://github.com/wdecoster/nanocomp).
-Filtering of low-quality bases and short reads is performed using [Filtlong](https://github.com/rrwick/Filtlong) followed by removal of adapter ONT adapter sequences using [Porechop](https://github.com/rrwick/Porechop).
+1. **Long reads QC and trimming**: Assessment of read quality before and after filtering using [Nanoplot](https://github.com/wdecoster/NanoPlot).
+Filtering of low-quality bases and short reads is performed using [Filtlong](https://github.com/rrwick/Filtlong) followed by removal of ONT adapter sequences using [Porechop](https://github.com/rrwick/Porechop).
+All Nanoplot reports are summarised using [Nanocomp](https://github.com/wdecoster/nanocomp).

-2. **Contaminant sequence removal**: [Kraken](https://github.com/DerrickWood/kraken) was used to classify non-bacterial reads and [SEQTK](https://github.com/lh3/seqtk) to filter out the reads flagged as contamimnats.
+2. **Contaminant sequence removal**: The taxonomic sequence classifier [Kraken2](https://github.com/DerrickWood/kraken2) is used to identify contaminant non-bacterial reads followed by [SEQTK](https://github.com/lh3/seqtk) to filter out all reads flagged as contaminants.

+From this point onwards two modes are available: If only ONT data is available **--mode assemble**; if both ONT and Illumina data are available, you should select **--mode hybrid** to perform a hybrid assembly.

 ### mode --assemble

 2. **Assembly**: *De novo* assembly using the single-molecule assembler [Flye](https://github.com/mikolmogorov/Flye) followed by multiple rounds of **polishing** and the construction of a consensus sequence using [Medaka](https://github.com/nanoporetech/medaka).
+Genome assemblies are then reoriented using [dnaapler](https://github.com/gbouras13/dnaapler).

     * <ins>Polishing process</ins>: The optimal number of polishing rounds is determined automatically using the CART algorithm.
 The prediction is based on multiple parameters, which include error rate, N50/L50, genome coverage, Total Length of Matches, Average Occurrences, Distinct Minimizers, and processing time per round.